tkareine/hackers-tiny-slide-deck/example.md

 ## Usage

-1. Prepare a Markdown document, like for the [example][example.md] you're looking at.
+1. Prepare a Markdown document, like the [example][example.md] you're looking at currently.
 Separate content between intended slides with `---` (three dashes, these become as `<hr>` tags in the html conversion).

-2. Add `<link>` and `<script>` tags linking HTSD CSS and JavaScript files to the end of the Markdown document.
+2. Append a `<script>` tag linking the HTSD JavaScript bundle to the end of the Markdown document.

-3. Convert the Markdown document into html.
-For example, try the [marked] tool.
+3. Turn the Markdown document into html using a general-purpose markdown-to-html converter (such as [marked]).

 ---

 ## How it works

+The `<script>` tag makes the browser to load the HTSD JavaScript bundle, which transforms the html document into a slideshow.
+The transformation happens in-browser, with these steps:

+1. The script injects an inline CSS `<style>` tag into the `<head>` of the document.
+The styles are used to display `<div class="htsd-slide">` tags (created next) as slides.

-HTSD looks for `<hr>` tags in the html conversion of the Markdown document, and wraps the contents between the `<hr>`s into `<div>` tags.
-CSS styles turn these `<div>`s into slides.
+2. The script looks for `<hr>` tags that are direct childs of the `<body>` tag, and wraps the contents between the `<hr>`s into `<div class="htsd-slide">` tags.

-Then, HTDS installs keyboard shortcuts for navigation.
+3. Then, the script installs keyboard shortcuts for navigation.

 ---